 Certificate of Proficiency

 Students who fulfill the program requirements receive a certificate upon graduation.

 Director of the Certificate Program:

-Yacine Ait-Sahalia, Amir Ali Ahmadi, Sanjeev Arora, Mung Chiang, Jonathan Cohen, Paul Cuff, David Dobkin, Kirill Evdokimov, Elad Hazan, Bo Honore, Michal Kolesar, Samory Kpotufe, Sanjeev Kulkarni, Han Liu, Ulrich Mueller, Jonathan Pillow, Peter Ramadge, Marc Ratkovic, Matthew Salganik, H. Sebastian Seung, Christopher Sims, Amit Singer, Mona Singh, Michael Strauss, Brandon Stewart, Olga Troyanskaya, Ramon Van Handel, Robert Vanderbei, Sergio Verdu, Mark Watson, Yu Xie
+Emmanuel Abbe, Yacine Ait-Sahalia, Amir Ali Ahmadi, Sanjeev Arora, Jonathan Cohen, Yuxin Chen, David Dobkin, Kirill Evdokimov, Elad Hazan, Bo Honore, Kosuke Imai, Michal Kolesar, Samory Kpotufe, Sanjeev Kulkarni, Ulrich Mueller, Jonathan Pillow, Peter Ramadge, Marc Ratkovic, Matthew Salganik, H. Sebastian Seung, Christopher Sims, Amit Singer, Mona Singh, Michael Strauss, Brandon Stewart, John D. Storey, Olga Troyanskaya, Ramon Van Handel, Robert Vanderbei, Sergio Verdu, Mark Watson, Yu Xie